PopaCubede/calculator/README.md

 If you want to test the backend via [Postman](https://www.postman.com/):
 - open a new tab
-- select POST call
+- select *POST* call
 - enter **http://localhost:5000/calc** as the URL
 - in the Body tab, select "raw" in the radio buttons and JSON in the dropdown list
-- in the input type something like:
+- in the input, type something like:
 ```bash
 {
     "finalFormula": ["9", "/", "6", "-", "18.5", "*", "2"]